Professor Maggie McGonigle

 For my People

-Professionally, I teach English as a Second Language, and I absolutely love fumbling through this fascinating language with students from all over the world.
+My first career was in teaching English as a Second Language.
+While I’m currently sticking with the great benefits and awesome coworkers I’ve got working in the office of a construction company, I still get my fix for education through tutoring.
+I absolutely love fumbling through this fascinating language with students from all over the world.
 Words are magic, you see, and they’ve gotten me through some of the worst of times, especially suicide widowhood.

 I am a suicide widow, meaning I used to be married, but then my husband killed himself.
 It’s been a doozy, and I’ve got a lot to say about it, often even when I have zero desire to remember that this unfortunate thing happened in my life.
 Alas, talking about it helps.